 implementation: Describe the main steps (including time frame), instruments used, and stakeholders involved (max.
 700 words).

-The Department for International Development in the Government of UK gave the initial impulse to the strategy by involving in November 2002 the Infrastructure Professionals Enterprise (IPE), a consulting firm specialized in sustainable development strategies, in the programme's initial development phase.
-The IPE professionals became Inception Phase Consultants for the programme; their mission consisted in two main tasks:
+In November 2002, on the initiative of the UK Government’s Department for International Development, the Infrastructure Professionals Enterprise (IPE), a consulting firm specialized in sustainable development strategies, was tasked with the development of the programme's initial phase.
+The IPE professionals became Inception Phase Consultants for the programme; their mission consisted of two main tasks:

-1. The relevance of a Capacity Building Program for the Kolkata Municipal Government was identified by the Asian Development Bank in its feasibility report.
-The IEP was in charge of giving consistency to it by identifying which aspects of government should be part of the Program.
+1. The need for a Capacity Building Program for the Kolkata Municipal Government had already been identified by the Asian Development Bank in its feasibility study.
+The IEP was now in charge of giving it strategic direction by identifying which departments of the local government should be part of the Program.

-2. The consulting firm was also missioned to reach an agreement between the KMC and its relevant partners to design the CBP.
+2. The consulting firm was also commissioned to mediate and reach an agreement between the KMC and all relevant partners to design the CBP.

-The IPE defined the scope of the Programme by dividing it into "modules", which contribute to capacity building for the Municipality of Kolkata.
-The development of each module has been attributed to other consultant firms after a competitive bidding process.
+IPE defined the scope of the Programme by dividing it into "modules", which contribute to capacity building for the Municipality of Kolkata.
+The development of each module has been handed to other consulting firms after a competitive bidding process.

-These modules are:
+The modules are:

-1. organisational development
+1. Organisational development

-2. computerisation
+2. Computerisation

-3. public relation and communication
+3. Public relations and communication

-4. geographic information system : revenue mapping, municipal infrastructure mapping, resource/assets mapping, poverty mapping
+4. Geographic Information Systems: revenue mapping, municipal infrastructure mapping, resource/assets mapping, poverty mapping

-5. program management
+5. Program management

 - implementation